← All Articles

 Predictive Analytics and Maintenance

-Mercedes-Benz takes this further with their "Car-to-X" communication system, where vehicles share road condition data with each other and infrastructure systems.
-Over 500,000 vehicles in Europe contribute to this network, creating a real-time map of hazards, traffic conditions, and weather impacts.
+Mercedes-Benz's "Car-to-X" communication system represents another frontier, where vehicles share road condition data with each other and infrastructure systems.
+This vehicle-to-everything (V2X) communication creates real-time awareness of hazards, traffic conditions, and weather impacts that no single vehicle could achieve alone.

 Supply Chain Optimization